-The Board Chair, with the support of the Chair of the People, Engagement and Culture Committee and the Company Secretary, will ensure all new Directors receive a comprehensive, structured and tailored induction on joining the Board.
+All new Directors will be required to complete the Company's online induction program.
 The induction is aimed to ensure new Directors are properly informed, supported and welcomed to the Board from the time of their appointment, and to enable them to participate effectively in the governance of the organisation.